Paul Newman: Marriages and family

 Newman was married twice.
-His first marriage was to Jackie Witte (1929–1994) from 1949 to 1958.
+His first marriage was to Jackie Witte from 1949 to 1958.
 They had a son, Scott (1950–1978) and two daughters, Susan (1953–2025) and Stephanie Kendall (born 1954).
 Scott, who appeared in films including The Towering Inferno (1974), Breakheart Pass (1975), and Fraternity Row (1977) died in November 1978 from a drug overdose.
 Newman started the Scott Newman Center for drug abuse prevention in memory of his son.
-Susan was a documentary filmmaker and philanthropist and had Broadway and screen credits, including a starring role as one of four Beatles fans in I Wanna Hold Your Hand (1978), and also a small role opposite her father in Slap Shot and appeared in A Wedding (1978).
+Susan was a documentary filmmaker and philanthropist and had Broadway and screen credits, including a starring role as one of four Beatles fans in I Wanna Hold Your Hand (1978), and also a small role opposite her father in Slap Shot and in A Wedding (1978).
 She also received a Golden Globe and Humanitas Award, plus Emmy, Peabody and Grammy Awards nominations, for her role as co-producer of Newman's 1980 telefilm The Shadow Box.
-She died on 2 August 2025 at the age of 72; her death was not made public until October 7, 2025.
+She died on August 2, 2025 at the age of 72; her death was not made public until October 7, 2025.

 Newman met actress Joanne Woodward in 1953, on the production of Picnic on Broadway.
 It was Newman's debut; Woodward was an understudy.
 Shortly after filming The Long, Hot Summer in 1957, he divorced Witte to marry Woodward.
 The Newmans moved to East 11th Street in Manhattan, before buying a home and raising their family in Westport, Connecticut.
 They were one of the first Hollywood movie star couples to choose to raise their families outside California.
 They remained married for 50 years until his death in 2008.
 Woodward has said "He's very good looking and very sexy and all of those things, but all of that goes out the window and what is finally left is, if you can make somebody laugh...
 And he sure does keep me laughing."
 Newman has attributed their relationship success to "some combination of lust and respect and patience.
 And determination."

 They had three daughters: Elinor "Nell" Teresa (b.
 1959), Melissa "Lissy" Stewart (b.
 1961), and Claire "Clea" Olivia (b.
 1965).
 Newman was well known for his devotion to his wife and family.
-When once asked about his reputation for fidelity, he famously quipped, "Why go out for a hamburger when you have steak at home?"
+When once asked about fidelity, he said, “I don't like to discuss my marriage, but I will tell you something which may sound corny but which happens to be true.
+I have steak at home.
+Why should I go out for hamburger?”
 He also said that he never met anyone who had as much to lose as he did.
 In his profile on 60 Minutes, he admitted he once left Woodward after a fight, walked around the outside of the house, knocked on the front door and explained to Joanne he had nowhere to go.
 Newman directed Nell alongside her mother in the films Rachel, Rachel and The Effect of Gamma Rays on Man-in-the-Moon Marigolds.
 Newman and Woodward also acted as mentors to Allison Janney.
 They met her while she was a freshman at Kenyon College during a play Newman was directing.